-Before you start go ahead and pull out all the pieces of your breakfinder:
+Before you start trying to find breaks in your invisible dog fence, go ahead and pull out all the pieces of your breakfinder:

 2- Wire Locator Transmitter (the one with the alligator clips)

 1- This button activates a light at the front of the Receiver

 2- This is the light, turned on by the “Push to Lamp” button (#1)

 3- Headphone Jack, the receiver has a speaker on the back so you do not have to use this

 6- Cable Scan, this mode sends the signal down the wire line